Grief Support Hotline for Adolescents Near Dallas, Texas

 • Can you describe what your child is experiencing?
 This helps the counselor gauge the intensity of your child’s grief and identify any immediate needs.

 • When did the loss occur?
-Knowing the timeline helps in understanding how recent the grief is and what stage of the mourning process your child might be in.
+Knowing the timeline helps us understand how recent the grief is and what stage of the mourning process your child might be in.

 • Has your child shown any changes in behavior or mood?
 This question seeks to uncover any signs of distress that may need addressing.